Business Rates

 2. The Delivery Line Loss Charge is calculated by multiplying the Electricity Charge Consumption (per RPP Category) by the loss factor and then multiplying this number by the current month’s Electricity Charge under the RPP rate.

-4. The Ontario government’s Ontario Electricity Rebate (OER) provides eligible consumers with an 11.7% rebate on their electricity bill.
+4. The Ontario government’s Ontario Electricity Rebate (OER) provides eligible consumers with a 19.3% rebate on their electricity bill.
 The OER is a pre-tax credit that appears as a separate line on your Hydro Ottawa bill.

 5. Wholesale Market Participants (WMP) purchase electricity through the Independent Electricity System Operator (IESO).
 As a result, specific rates do not apply to WMP as they are settled directly with the IESO.
-Within Hydro Ottawa Variable and Other Charges, WMP are not charged the Rate Rider for Disposition of Deferral/Variance Accounts - effective until December 31, 2024 –applicable only for Non-WMP.
-The following are the rates by class of Customer within Hydro Ottawa Deliveryand Other Charges that do not apply to WMP; 50 kW to less than 1,500 kW Billing Demand $0.1966/kW.
-These rates would be subtracted from the rate posted for Hydro Ottawa Variable and Other Charges.
-Please note for 2023 these rates are in the form of a debit and would therefore decrease the rate.
+WMP are not charged the Rate Riders related to the Disposition of Deferral/Variance Accounts of $1.0035/kW.
+Hydro Ottawa’s Variable and Other Charges for WMP Customers with 50 kW to less than 1,500 kW Billing Demand is $6.5975/kW.

 Was this page useful container